garrettwilkin/garrettwilkin_me/md/developing_software_large_team.md

 - Handles technical discussion of product features and implemenation options with external parties which could include product teams in other regions, vendors, or core developers.

+# Documenting changes and communicating in a large organization.

+Perhaps the hardest part of building software is deciding what to build and how to build it.
+Of course this have been discussed before here & here.
+I've experienced the need for leaving a trail of data and decisions in multiple circumstances.
+In each scenario, it eventually becomes important to understand why code was written.

+- What were the assumptions made by the person writing the code?
+- What effect were they trying to achieve?
+- What was the business reason behind making the code change?

+Without knowing the answers to those questions, it becomes very hard to know with certainty whether or not the code is still relevant.

+## Couldn't you know whether code is important simply by how obscure it is?

+Surely, if code is tucked away in some branch of the code base that is hard to reach (logically), then it cannot be very important can it?

+Yes!
+Yes, it could be very important!
+It's actually very hard to know whether or not code is needed simply be trying to imagine the way in which it might be used.
+Very often, bugs come out of unexpected conditions in the production environment.